thao-phan23/Proposal_for_image_search_feature_for_NITA_fashion_ecommerce_company/README.md

 # 1. Overview:

 ### 1.1.About the company:
 NITA Fashion is one of the biggest e-commerce companies distributing over 400 local and international brands.
 The products are divided into four main categories: apparel, footwear, accessories, and personal care.
 Customer experience is the company's core value.
-We consistently strive to identify challenges and devise effective solutions, placing utmost importance on ensuring our customers' satisfaction.
+We consistently strive to identify problems and devise effective solutions, placing utmost importance on ensuring our customers' satisfaction.

 ### 1.2.Business problem:
 As an E-commerce data scientist, I am recently working on a project proposal to enhance the customer experience during product searches.
 This initiative is based on insights gathered from a survey conducted in 2022, which involved feedback from 2000 customers regarding the challenges they encounter while searching for products using keywords.
 The survey findings revealed several valuable points: